1. What is Ayurveda and what diseases does it help with?

-As a science of human health, balance and the achievement of inner harmony and such with the outside world, Ayurveda also preaches that each person has three basic energies – the so-called.
-Doshas, which are Pita, Vata and Kapha.
+As a science of human health, balance and achieving inner harmony with the outside world, Ayurveda also preaches that each person has three basic energies – the so-called Doshas who are Pitta, Vata and Kafa.
 They are in a different ratio in each of us and are decisive for our individual characteristics.

-According to ancient Indian philosophy we carry the energies of our birth and in violation of balance in us, the body becomes susceptible to disease.
-Only restoring energy levels can restore the harmony we need inside and outside of us.
+According to ancient Indian philosophy, we carry the energies from birth and when the balance in us is disturbed, the body becomes susceptible to disease.
+Only the restoration of energy levels can restore the harmony we need inside and outside of us.

 3. Ayurveda and the eternal question of the meaning of life

-The meaning of being reveals the four key goals of life.
-The first is Dharma and it has a relationship to duty and responsibility .
-Therefore, it is considered to be prevalent in people with leadership qualities and opportunities to lead and protect others.
+The meaning of life reveals the four key goals of life.
+The first is Dharma and it has to do with duty and responsibility.
+Therefore, it is considered to be prevalent among people with leadership qualities and opportunities to lead and protect others.

-Prosperity is associated with Art , which develops qualities such as entrepreneurship and trade.
-The third key goal is Moksha and involves the search for knowledge , i.e. these are the people with respect to science.
-Kama is the last group where emotions and feelings predominate.
+Prosperity is associated with Art, which develops qualities such as entrepreneurship and trade.
+The third key goal is Moksha and involves the search for knowledge, ie. these are the people with an attitude towards science.
+Kama is the last group where emotions and feelings prevail.
 Here the meaning of human existence is connected with philosophical self-knowledge.

-Ayurveda accepts that each of us needs to make sense of and see our way in order to follow it consciously.
+Ayurveda accepts that each of us needs to make sense of and see our own path in order to follow it consciously.
 This philosophy of life preaches understanding and points out ways to achieve harmony.

-5. What are the healing therapies in Ayurveda based on?
+5. What is the basis of healing therapies in Ayurveda?

-Ayurvedic practices aim for a healing and restorative effect.
-They are based on the knowledge and experience gained over the centuries about the nature of man and the world.
-Indian medicine is a combination of methods that aim to eliminate the original source of the disease.
+Ayurvedic practices aim at a healing and restorative effect.
+They are based on the knowledge and experience of the essence of man and the world accumulated over the centuries.
+Indian medicine is a combination of methods that are aimed at eliminating the original source of the disease.